 The workout involved 32 sets and lasted around 52 minutes (excluding the warm-up).

-The HIRT workout a lot shorter and included the use of heavier weights and lower reps.
+The HIRT workout was much shorter and included heavier weights and lower reps.

 HIRT and the Afterburn Effect